 Currently, he is completing a book manuscript concerning fashion, cinema, documentary, and consumer culture in the contexts of socialist and post-socialist China.
 He also researches China's "shanzhai" (copycat) cultures such as art and architecture.
 His publications have appeared in Journal of Chinese Cinemas, Verge: Studies in Global Asias, Modern Chinese Literature and Culture (Web Publications), GLQ: A Journal of Lesbian and Gay Studies, and The Changing Landscape of China's Consumerism.

-In fall 2018, Calvin Hui is teaching "CHIN 100: Fashion, Media, and Chinese Consumer Culture" and "CHIN 428: Advanced Seminar in Chinese."
-Since coming to William and Mary in fall 2013, he has offered courses such as "CHIN 150: Brand New China," "CHIN 220: Chinese Popular Culture," "CHIN 250: Introduction to Chinese Cultural Studies," and "CHIN 360: Introduction to Chinese Cinema."
-These six interdisciplinary courses fulfill the Chinese major and College curricula.
+In spring 2019, Calvin Hui is teaching "CHIN 150 Brand New China" and "CHIN 250 Introduction to Chinese Cultural Studies."
+Since coming to William and Mary in fall 2013, he has offered courses such as "CHIN 100 Fashion, Media, and Chinese Consumer Culture," "CHIN 220: Chinese Popular Culture," "CHIN 360: Introduction to Chinese Cinema," and "CHIN 428 Advanced Seminar in Chinese (Topic: Fake Globalization, Counterfeit China)."
+These six interdisciplinary courses fulfill the requirements of the Chinese major and College curricula.

 He has directed an honors thesis entitled "Cooperative Comrades: Contract Marriages and the Chinese LGBT Movement," which focuses on "fake" marriages between gay men and lesbians in contemporary China.
 In addition, he has supervised independent study projects such as "China Opening Up: Sexxx Cultures and Politics since 1978," "Copycat China," and "Artificial Intelligence, New Media, and 21st century China."
 He welcomes students' inquiry about pursuing honors thesis or independent study in the following areas: (1) The Chinese middle class and cultures; (2) U.S.-China cultural exchange; (3) consumer cultures and counterfeit cultures; (4) migrant labor issues; (5) environmental concerns; and (6) Chinese diaspora (ethnicity) and the Sinophone (language).